My name is Rosanna, and it will be my pleasure to welcome you when you are here in Viterbo. I hope you will come to love this place as much as I do.

 Only in modern times was the building split into different properties, until the day my family acquired the whole lot, giving the palazzo its homogeneity back.

-Should you wish to know more about it, please feel free to ask my partner Antonio, an art historian, who will only be happy to share unusual stories of our town and its surroundings.
+Should you wish to know more about it, please feel free to ask my partner Antonio (YouTube link), an art historian, who will only be happy to share unusual stories of our town and its surroundings.

 He is a great expert of the Sacro Bosco di Bomarzo (the Sacred Woods of Bomarzo) and his books can be found in our little library.